-If you found a high-converting target audience with common traits in their profiles, creating a lookalike will greatly increase your chances for discovering new potential customers.
+If you found a high-converting target audience of people that share similar behavioral patterns and profile characteristics, creating a lookalike will greatly increase your chances for discovering new potential customers.
 And LinkedIn does exactly that.

-A list of target accounts or contacts from your CRM
+3.1.
+A list of target accounts or contacts

 With this source, you provide LinkedIn with a database of emails (or accounts) that you’ve previously collected in your CRM.
 LinkedIn uses this information to match against its own database.